1993 Grand National: False start

 And they're away – oh, and once again the tape has snagged, and it's a recall...
 It was caught round Richard Dunwoody's neck, the tape.
 And they've been recalled – but the majority don't realise that it is a recall!
 They're going down to jump the first, they're going to!

 — The BBC's lead commentator Peter O'Sullevan describes the second false start.

 The meeting at Aintree had been beset by problems before the race.
 Fifteen animal rights protesters invaded the course near the first fence (as had also happened at the 1991 Grand National) resulting in a delayed start.
 A first false start was caused by several riders becoming tangled in the starting tape.
 Starter Keith Brown, who was officiating his last National before retirement, waved his red recall flag and a second official, Ken Evans, who was situated 100 yards further down the track, in turn signalled to the leading runners to turn around.
 At the second attempt, the tape became tangled again – around the neck of jockey Richard Dunwoody – and Brown called another false start.
 However, this time his recall flag did not unfurl as he waved it.
-As a result, 30 of the 39 riders set off around the track, oblivious to the recall.
+As a result, Evans failed to appear and 30 of the 39 riders set off around the track, oblivious to the recall.